Nishantbadhiye/Sales-insights---DA/README.md

-# Sales Insights Data Analysis
+# Sales Insights Using Power BI and SQL
 ### Data Analysis Using SQL

 1. Show all customer records